sap218/jabberwocky/CONTRIBUTING.md

 ## Issues
-when errors appear and you don't know why - it's frustrating.

-* to make it easier for me to understand, when creating an issue you can include in your description one of the labels
-* see [`labels`](https://github.com/sap218/jabberwocky/labels) in issues - or below (`bug`, `documentation`, `duplicate`, `help`, `request`, `wontfix`)
-* this way i will be able to understand if your issue is possibly a `help` question rather than a `bug` notice

-#### bug
-* first know what error you are getting: e.g. if your `ontology_dict_class_synonyms.json` file is empty then your keywords may not be exact classes from your chosen ontology
+* don't hesitate to create an issue
+* issues can be regarding anything: error reporting, feature request, or questions for help
 * add an issue with a clear description & title
+* try to know what error you are getting and make sure the input files are correct
+* i will label the issue accordingly (see [`labels`](https://github.com/sap218/jabberwocky/labels) - or below (`bug`, `documentation`, `duplicate`, `help`, `request`, `wontfix`))
 * please accept that sometimes information may not be fully understood so there could be follow-up questions
+* if you have an issue with the `README` please do say so! i encourage help to make it better, perhaps you have a better ideas than me

+#### bug
+* error reporting if there is a clear issue
+* if you know how to fix it yourself, consider doing it and creating a pull request
+* e.g. "my list of ontology classes and synonyms is empty and I'm using HPO"

 #### documentation
-* if you have an issue with the `README` please do say so! i encourage help to make it better, perhaps you have a better ideas than me
-* any issues which i believe can be fixed by a better documentation i will label it accordingly
+* any issues which i believe can be fixed by better documentation, i will label with `documentation`

 #### duplicate
 * if you have a question which you believe could have been asked before, ask anyway!
 I'll label as `duplicate`
 * i will try my best to ensure a link to the original issue will be provided

 #### help
-* if you have an question about how it works, perhaps check out [`jabberwocky-tests`](https://github.com/sap218/jabberwocky-tests)
+* if you have a general question about how it works/etc. - check out [`jabberwocky-tests`](https://github.com/sap218/jabberwocky-tests)
 * if the tests repository doesn't help, please ask away - no question is stupid
+* e.g. "can i use my own created ontology?"
+(FYI: yes)

 #### request
 * have an idea as a new feature? please tell me!
+* if you know how to make it yourself, consider doing it and creating a pull request

 #### wontfix
-* sometimes people can confuse tools as something they are not, if there is an issue which i believe is not something designed for jabberwocky i will label accordingly
+* sometimes people can confuse tools as something they are not - if there is an `bug` or `request` which i believe is not suitably designed for jabberwocky, i will label accordingly
-* after labelling as `wontfix` i will comment why, giving you a few days to perhaps give a rebuttal otherwise i will close the issue if lack of activity
+* after labelling as `wontfix` i will comment why, giving you a few days (perhaps to give a rebuttal) before i close the issue from lack of response/activity
 * please accept this label, if i think a different tool is doing what you want i will redirect you